Best Headphones Buying Guide: Welcome to TechRadar's round-up of the best headphones you can buy on any budget in 2019.

 Upgrading your headphones is a personal choice, but it's an essential step if you want to move away from the cheap earbuds that your phone probably came bundled with.

 A better pair of headphones will add a new dimension to your music, whether it's more detail, added functionality or just more bass.

 The headphones that you'll find here have tons of features to help you get the most out of your music.
 These features range from wireless connectivity to noise-cancellation and come in the three major form-factors: in-ear, on-ear and over-ear headphones.

 We've selected the best headphones for each form-factor, and we've even picked out a budget option for each so that you should be able to find an excellent pair, no matter where your price point lies.

-Here's a quick look at the best headphones this year:
+Here's a quick look at the best headphones in India right now: